top of page

 "What surprise tells you is that your model of the world is incorrect." —Adam Robinson

-This realization challenged me to see if I could create something that would "surprise" all of us.
 Art can often alter our thoughts, challenge our beliefs, and activate our emotions.
-I wanted to evoke a sense of "that can't be right" while remaining provocative enough to question our bias.
+This realization challenged me to create something that would surprise all of us.
+I wanted to design something that would evoke a sense of "that can't be right" while remaining provocative enough to question our bias.

 We are all used to seeing our environment mapped in a particular orientation.
 What if we grew up with a map of our solar system rotated 90 degrees?
-Nothing has changed except our vantage point, but how would this perspective affect us?
+Nothing has changed except our frame of reference, but how would this perspective affect us?